 Simple lines and minimal materials give a slight nod to Scandinavian inspiration in this modernist kitchen design.
-The sink, tap and extractor are no-fuss while the stone, wood and glass surrounds take centre-stage.
+The sink, tap and extractor are no-fuss while the natural materials – stone and wood – and view beyond take centre-stage.

 High-tech appliances scattered through this orangery-style kitchen mean that while traditionally laid out, the space remains contemporary and practical.
 The family budgeted for the quality of appliance so fitting out their kitchen didn’t break the bank.

-Re-doing your kitchen is something that might only be done once every 20 years and, although we don’t recommend leaving it quite that long, when you are designing it you might want to fill it full of all the technology the fast-growing market has to offer.
+Re-doing your kitchen is something that might only be done once every 20 years and, although we don’t recommend leaving it quite that long, when you are designing it you might want to introduce some elements of technology that this fast-growing market has to offer.

 From temperature-zoning wine chillers to fridges that remind you what’s nearing the end of its use-by-date — for every simple kitchen appliance that just does the job, there’s another linked to a smartphone app that will do it before you’ve even got home.

-A favourite for installation in kitchen-diners with an exterior wall, bi-fold doors provide for a seamless finish to a modern kitchen.
-Matched with a unique new twisted ceiling, these doors fold beside the wall to create a truly special space.
+A favourite for installation in kitchen-diners with an exterior wall, bifold or sliding doors provide for a seamless finish to a modern kitchen.

-Replacing the old 1960s kitchen units with new ones from Howdens was the most extravagant expense in this remodelled terrace house kitchen.
-The oak worktops were found online and the homeowners shopped around for appliances to keep costs down and the entire house was completed remodelled for just £45,000.
+The oak worktops were found online and the homeowners shopped around for appliances to keep costs down.
+The entire house was completed remodelled for just £45,000.

 Making the kitchen the most important room of the house is the goal for many renovators and remodellers.
-A social space can be maximised by having an open plan layout, but if you’re thinking about knocking down supporting interior walls, costs beyond the demolition should be taken into consideration — this by itself can make up a huge amount of a budget.
+A social space can be maximised by having an open-plan layout, but if you’re thinking about knocking down internal walls, costs beyond the demolition should be taken into consideration — this by itself can add considerably to the budget.

-The lack of wall space also means the kitchen has to make up for the lost storage areas elsewhere.
-Perhaps units and larder cupboards that were previously fixed on three walls might only reside on one, and if you have free-standing furniture the lack of leaning space might disrupt how you want to present the style.
+The lack of wall space also means the design has to make up for the lost kitchen storage opportunities.
+Perhaps units and larder cupboards that were previously fixed on three walls might only reside on one.

 This beautiful kitchen is not afraid of using a multitude of well-designed materials to create structure and spacing.
 Quirky and thought-out, this style means there is separation between the cooking space and living area in this large room.